JHWelch/MMM-GrocyLists/README.md

 Integrate with a [Grocy](https://github.com/grocy/grocy) server to display information from various widgets.

+This is a fork of MMM-GrocyLists by JHWelch for testing purposes.

 ## Using the module

 To use this module, add the following configuration block to the modules array in the `config/config.js` file: